 Built in 1725 as a symbol of the newfound peace between France and Spain, the steps join the Trinità de’ Monti Church at the top of the hill with the Piazza di Spagna below.

-With the baroque Fontana della Barcaccia in the centre of the piazza, the iconic steps attract locals and tourists from all over the world.
+With the baroque Fontana della Barcaccia in the center of the piazza, the iconic steps attract locals and tourists from all over the world.
 It is also a popular spot for wedding photographs despite the crowds.
 Climb to the top for iconic views of Rome.

 Villa Borghese and Borghese Gardens

-Collected by Cardinal Scipione Borghese in the 17th century, Galleria Borghese is bursting with Renaissance, and Baroque masterpieces by Bernini, Titian, Raphael, Caravaggio, and Rubens.
+Collected by Cardinal Scipione Borghese in the 17th century, Galleria Borghese is bursting with Renaissance and Baroque masterpieces by Bernini, Titian, Raphael, Caravaggio, and Rubens.

 Tickets for Galleria Borghese

-Visitor numbers to the gallery are strictly limited and managed by pre-sale time scheduled tickets.
+- Visitor numbers to the gallery are strictly limited and managed by pre-sale time scheduled tickets.

-It is recommended to book at least one month in advance to secure a time slot.
+- It is recommended to book at least one month in advance to secure a time slot.

 Tips for Visiting Galleria Borghese

 Although compact, the gallery is quite overwhelming.
 Take a guided tour to make the most of your visit and ensure you don’t miss any of the most important pieces.
+You can find an assortment of skip the line guided tours of Villa Borghese here.

 Cameras and bags are not permitted inside the Borghese Gallery.
 All bags must be checked at the entry.